What are Extreme Risk Laws?

-In the year since the tragic school shooting in Parkland, Florida, nine more states and Washington, D.C., passed an extreme risk laws: Florida, Vermont, Maryland, New Jersey, Delaware, Illinois, Massachusetts, Rhode Island, and New York.
+In the year since the tragic school shooting in Parkland, Florida, eleven more states and Washington, D.C., passed an extreme risk law: Florida, Vermont, Maryland, New Jersey, Delaware, Illinois, Massachusetts, Rhode Island, New York, Colorado, and Nevada.

 States in which extreme risk laws are in effect:

 - California (2016)

 - Illinois (2019)

 - Indiana (2005)

 - Massachusetts (2018)